Best startup business funding

 What mattersGoing to one funderThe Broker Shop

-Time in business requiredOften 2+ yearsLenders that fund 6+ months — some less
+Time in business requiredOften 2+ yearsFunders that fund 6+ months — some less

 Underwrites onYears of historyRecent revenue, equipment, or personal credit

-If you're too newDeclinedRouted to a startup-friendly lender
+If you're too newDeclinedRouted to a startup-friendly funder

-Newer businesses get funded — at the right lender
+Newer businesses get funded — at the right funder

-Once you've crossed 6 months in business with $10K+ monthly revenue, a real set of lenders will fund you.
+Once you've crossed 6 months in business with $10K+ monthly revenue, a real set of funders will fund you.
 Under 6 months, equipment financing and business credit cards still work.
-The key is reaching the lenders built for your stage instead of the ones built to decline you.
+The key is reaching the funders built for your stage instead of the ones built to decline you.

-The Broker Shop puts your file in front of 50+ lenders at once, finds the startup-friendly ones, and negotiates the best terms available.
-One soft pull, funded fast, free to you.
+The Broker Shop matches your file to the funders whose guidelines you meet, finds the startup-friendly ones, and negotiates the best terms available.
+One application, funded fast, free to you.

 What actually determines your cost